analytiq-hub/sigagent.github.io/_posts/2022-04-16-geneaolgy-of-data.md

 <img src="/src/diagrams/pickle.png" width="350" height="250"/>
 </p>

+The pickle format is
+* Only supported in Python
-* Easy to use in python
+* Easy to use
 * Mostly for saving/restoring objects to disk
 * Not really for inter-process communication
 * A bit inefficient
-* Python->Python only
-* Careful w/ Python version differences
+* Be careful when writing from one version of Python, and reading from a different version!

 References: [1](https://docs.python.org/3/library/pickle.html) [2](https://pythontic.com/modules/pickle/introduction)